 I guess that what I am trying to say here is that even though the Australians elected a climate crook like Tony Abbott, we will have to wait to November 2016 to see if they will also re-elect him.
 My guess is that they won’t.
 Millions of Australian citizens are feeling the shame and the worry about the frightening prospects of climate change, and they are taking action at a personal level, investing their own money in the battle.

-They know every well that Australia is a country which is very exposed to extreme weather events with hurricanes, draughts, flooding, sea level rise and the rest, because many of them feel it – or have felt it resently.
+They know every well that Australia is a country which is very exposed to extreme weather events with hurricanes, droughts, flooding, sea level rise and the rest, because many of them feel it – or have felt it resently.

 And in the meanwhile, until next election, the concerned part of the population do their best to make a difference at an individual level.
 Step by step they are building a growing “carbon freedom movement” in alignment with what is happening in the rest of the world.